tsaad-dev/drafts/sr-fa/draft-saad-sr-fa-link.md

 end-to-end TE path(s).

-When IGP protocols are used to advertise link state information about FA links, the FA link(s) can appear in both the TE topology as well as the IGP topology.
+When IGP protocols are used to advertise link state information about FA links, the FA link(s) can appear in both the TE topology, as well as the IGP topology.
-It is desirable, sometimes, to restrict the use of the FA link(s) within the TE topology to compute traffic engineered paths, and not use them during normal IGP Shortest Path First (SPF) computations.
-This is possible using different mechanisms and depending on the IGP protocol used to exchange the FA link state information.
+The use of FA link in the IGP topology may result in undesirable routing loops.
+A router SHOULD leverage exisitng mechanisms to exclude the FA link from the IGP Shortest Path First (SPF) computations, and to restrict its use within the TE topology for traffic engineered paths computation.

 For example, when using ISIS to carry FA link state information, {{!RFC5305}}
 section 3 describes a way to restrict the link to the TE topology by setting